 Why choose this course

-Our MMus Music course offers you the highest level of training in contemporary music.
-We will teach you the necessary skills, techniques and methodologies to work at an advanced level with a critical awareness of relevant music disciplines.
+Our Music MMus offers you the highest level of training in contemporary music.
+We’ll teach you the necessary skills, techniques and methodologies to work at an advanced level with a critical awareness of relevant music disciplines.

 Our award-winning staff are eminent practitioners and scholars in their respective fields.
-Operating over the widest range of style and practice, we will work closely with you in your musical development.
+Operating over the widest range of style and practice, we’ll work closely with you in your musical development.

-You will graduate from our MMus Music course as an independent and relevant contemporary musician with the fullest knowledge of theory, practical skill, critical reflection and creativity.
+You’ll graduate from our course as an independent and relevant contemporary musician with the fullest knowledge of theory, practical skill, critical reflection and creativity.

 What you will study

-You will study a range of interlinked practices including performance, composition, musicology and relevant skills in music technology.
-You will be able to specialise in any or several of these areas in order to prepare you for a future career in music and also provide a foundation for PhD study.
+You’ll study a range of interlinked practices, including performance, composition, musicology and relevant skills in music technology.
+You will be able to specialise in any or several of these areas, preparing you for a future career in music and also providing a foundation for PhD study.